 Experienced and beginner amateur gardeners

-- organise the Kilmington Flower Show, part of the Annual Village Fayre this year on Saturday, 27th July.
-Check out the ‘Show’ page
+- organise the Kilmington Flower Show, in conjunction with the Annual Village Show

 - have monthly meetings with talks on Plants, Gardens and Gardeners – see the Annual Programme page